-The current level of mapping using point source data is close to the maximum feasible level, the only exceptions being that some additional mapping of medium-sized combustion plant and industrial processes may be possible in future due to developments such as emission trading, reporting of emissions from IPPC processes not previously regulated under IPC, and use of local inventory data.
+The current level of mapping using point source data is close to the maximum feasible level.
+However, some improvements may be realised in the future for medium-sized combustion plant and industrial processes due to developments in emission trading, reporting of emissions from IPPC processes not previously regulated under IPC, and use of local inventory data.